Wall Street coasts for now ahead of a week packed with potential flashpoints

 NEW YORK (AP) — U.S. stock indexes are drifting on Monday after the United States agreed to tax cars and other products coming from the European Union at a 15% rate, lower than President Donald Trump had earlier threatened.
 Many details are still to be worked out, though, and Wall Street is heading into a week full of potential flashpoints that could shake markets.

-The S&P 500 was virtually unchanged in midday trading after setting an all-time high every day last week.
-The Dow Jones Industrial Average was down 8 points, or less than 0.1%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was 0.2% higher, coming off its own record.
+The S&P 500 is flat in afternoon trading after setting an all-time high every day last week.
+The Dow Jones Industrial Average was down 50 points, or 0.1%, as of 12:59 p.m.
+Eastern time, and the Nasdaq composite was 0.3% higher, coming off its own record.

 Companies are broadly under pressure to deliver solid growth in profits following big jumps in their stock prices the last few months.
 Much of the gain was due to hopes that Trump would walk back some of his stiff proposed tariffs, and critics say the broad U.S. stock market looks expensive unless companies produce bigger profits to justify the moves.